current Maryland license plate

 Vanity and amateur radio operator plates

-Standard and special issue vanity plates
+Standard and special interest vanity plates

-standard vanity with 7 characters standard vanity with center space first generation Chesapeake vanity with 7 characters first generation Chesapeake vanity with center space "Our Farms" vanity second generation Chesapeake vanity with bird omitted
+first generation Chesapeake vanity with 7 characters first generation Chesapeake vanity with center space "Our Farms" vanity second generation Chesapeake vanity without bird second generation Chesapeake vanity with bird third generation Chesapeake vanity

 Amateur radio operator plates

 Amateur radio operator plates are issued with the serial number that matches the radio operator's call sign, up to seven characters.
-They differ from vanity plates in that they carry the screened legend Amateur Radio Operator at the bottom center.
+They differ from vanity plates in that they carry the screened legend Amateur Radio or Amateur Radio Operator at the bottom center.
 Amateur radio plates are available for passenger cars, multi-purpose vehicles, and trucks up to 1 ton capacity.
 The same style plates are issued to all of these vehicle types.

 Handicapped person plates and placards